Building a Model for Returns

 Volatility drag in Gaussian stochastic return models

-Quantitative finance follows in the tradition set by Bachelier in his 1900 paper "Théorie de la spéculation" (Bachelier (1900)), in which he models asset prices as fundamentally random.
-In quant finance, we throw up our hands and leave the business of trying to forecast prices to the value investors and the day-traders.
+Quantitative finance follows in the tradition set by Bachelier in his 1900 paper "Théorie de la spéculation" [Bachelier 1900], in which he models asset prices as fundamentally random.
+In quantitative finance, we throw up our hands and leave the business of trying to forecast prices to the value investors and the day-traders.
 Once we acquiesce to a nondeterministic universe1, we ask "ok, now what can we do?"

 Bachelier essentially started with an arithmetic binomial model and considered the transition probability between timesteps to obtain a stochastic diffusion process: